infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 ## Step 4: Add a shared ESLint configuration with TypeScript

-In our experience, maintaining consistent code quality across TypeScript projects within a monorepo is essential.
-Sharing a single ESLint configuration file between these apps ensures consistent coding standards and streamlines the development process.
-Let's go ahead and create an utility for that.
+Maintaining consistent code quality across TypeScript and JavaScript projects within a monorepo is crucial for a project's long-term success.

+**A good first step we recommend is to share a single ESLint configuration file between apps to ensure consistency and streamline the development process.**

+Let's go ahead and create a shared utility for that purpose.

 1. Create a shared ESLint configuration package: